arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/01.user-manual/content.md

 ### Opta Analog Expansions

-Arduino Opta® Analog Expansions are designed to multiply your Opta® micro PLC capabilities with the addition of 8 channels that can be programmed as inputs or outputs for connecting your analog voltage, current, resistive temperature sensors or actuators.
-In addition, 4 dedicated PWM outputs.
-Designed in partnership with leading relay manufacturer Finder®, it allows professionals to scale up industrial and building automation projects while taking advantage of the Arduino ecosystem.
+Arduino Opta® Analog Expansions are designed to multiply your Opta® micro PLC capabilities with the addition of 8 channels that can be programmed as inputs or outputs for connecting your analog voltage, current, resistive temperature sensors or analog actuators.
+In addition, it has 4 dedicated PWM outputs.
+It allows professionals to scale up industrial and building automation projects, diversifying the type of signals managed, while taking advantage of the Arduino ecosystem.

 The Opta Expansions can be controlled by any Opta controller variant: [Opta™ Lite](https://store.arduino.cc/products/opta-lite), [Opta™ RS485](https://store.arduino.cc/products/opta-rs485) or [Opta™ WiFi](https://store.arduino.cc/products/opta-wifi).

 ![Opta Analog Expansion](assets/variant-analog.png)

 ***The Opta™ expansions firmware must be updated to the latest version to ensure proper functioning.
-See this [section](#update-expansion-firmware) for a guided step-by-step.***
+See this [section](#update-expansion-firmware) for a guided step-by-step procedure.***

 #### Powering Expansions